LeviFiction/PSPApp/README.md

 ## HowTo: Install
 Download these two files and put them into the Lib/Site-Packages folder of your Python Installation.
 Preferrably Python 2.7 as that's the embedded version of Python that PSP uses.

+## Recommended Next Steps:
+It is recommended that you also copy JascUtils and PSPUtils from their location in PSP's installation directory to the same location as the PSPApp and JascApp libraries.
+They can be used alongside these libraries to create scripts that work with code completion.

+You can usually find these libraries here: C:\Program Files\Corel\Version Folder\Languages\YourLanguage\Python Libraries\